zhouyuan878/CS4414Project/README.md

 Deliverables: A text-based adventure game developed in Rust that supports multiplayers in real time.
 Multiple players can connect to the game server and play the game concurrently.
 The game world is a two-dimensional map where players could interact with different objects in the game world through a set of commands.
-The game world dynamically updates itself by generating more objects as players' interaction with the game world becomes more frequent.
+The game world dynamically updates itself by generating more objects(blocks) as players' interaction with the game world increases.
+Blocks of different colors including Red, Green, Blue, Yellow, Purple, Cyan and White can be generated in the game world, which can be consumed by players.
+Each of them is expected to produce distinct effect when consumed by players.
+Two different blocks can also be mixed to produce a new block.

 Commands available: